vivekkj123/vivekkj123/README.md

 I am Vivek K J, From Kerala, India.
 I am a self-taught web developer and a programmer who consider myself as a free software enthusiast.
 I always believe and supports FOSS projects because of their freedom and reliability.
 I am a GNU/Linux user and believes in Free Software freedoms and free software principles.
 I've contributed to many open-source projects like Wikipedia, Debian, SMC, etc. I generally use MERN stack for web applications.

 - 🔭 I’m currently working on so many things
-- 🌱 I’m currently mastering VueJS and React Native
+- 🌱 I’m currently mastering Vue.js and React Native
-- 💬 Ask me about ReactJs, React Native, Firebase,Javascript, Python, GNU/Linux
+- 💬 Ask me about ReactJS, React Native, Firebase,Javascript, Python, GNU/Linux
 - 📫 How to reach me: @iamvivekkj on Telegram or mail @ contact@vivekkj.codes
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: The Firefox logo isn't a fox :)